webgeodatavore/workshop/src/README.md

 By default, the content is available in your browser via http://localhost:8000

 If you have Node installed, install `http-server` with the command `npm install http-server`.
-Then, change the rpository root and run:
+Then, change the repository root and run:

     http-server